kateolmstead/rest-api-client/README.md

 This guide showcases the features of the PlayRM RESTful API, provides a sample API client written in PHP, and documents what information can be sent via server-side requests.

-PlayRM provides game publishers with tools for tracking player behavior and engagement so that they can:
+PlayRM provides app publishers with tools for tracking user behavior and engagement so that they can:

 * Better understand and segment their audience
-* Reach out to new, like-minded players
+* Reach out to new, like-minded users
 * Retain their current audience
-* Ultimately generate more revenue for their games
+* Ultimately generate more revenue for their applications

-Using the PlayRM RESTful API provides you with the flexibility to leverage PlayRM across multiple games in conjunction with existing systems, such as payments and registration.
-If you already have an existing game server, this may simplify your integration with PlayRM.
+Using the PlayRM RESTful API provides you with the flexibility to leverage PlayRM across multiple apps in conjunction with existing systems, such as payments and registration.
+If you already have an existing application server, this may simplify your integration with PlayRM.

 The client SDKs do provide some additional functionality that is not available with a pure server-side integration:
 * Segmented messaging
-* Engagement module which allows PlayRM to track and score player intensity
+* Engagement module which allows PlayRM to track and score user intensity
-* Geo location of the player
+* Geo location of the user

-To access this functionality you'll want to implement the appropriate client-side SDK in your game client (JavaScript, iOS, Unity, Android, etc).
-The engagement module and the player geo location information are automatically once the SDK has been installed.
+To access this functionality you'll want to implement the appropriate client-side SDK in your app client (JavaScript, iOS, Unity, Android, etc).
+The engagement module and the user geo location information are automatically included once the SDK has been installed.

 These modules are available by calling the RESTful API:

 * [UserInfo Module](#demographics-and-install-attribution) - provides basic user information
 * [Monetization Module](#monetization) - tracks various monetization events
-* [Viral Module](#invitations-and-virality) - tracks the social activities of users
-* [Milestone Module](#custom-event-tracking) - tracks pre-defined significant events in the game experience
+* [Custom Module](#custom-event-tracking) - tracks pre-defined significant events in the app experience

 Outline
 =======